-Emits impressive light – up to 500 lumens on high setting.
-Rechargeable with 4 light settings and comes with a taillight.
+Emits impressive illumination–up to 500 lumens on high setting.
+Rechargeable with 4 brightness settings and comes with a taillight.
 Easy to install.
 Water-resistant.
 Excellent support from the manufacturer when issues arise.

-Some inconsistencies when it comes to battery life – some lights last longer than others.
-A few reports of light/charging failure within a few months.
+Some inconsistencies when it comes to battery life–some last longer than others.
+A few reports of failure within a few months.

 A few reports of strap breakage and failure to charge.
-Not quite as bright as bike lights with lumen ratings, but still produces bright, wide-angle illumination.
+Not quite as bright as models with lumen ratings.

-Offers bright light with 4 light settings.
-320 lumens in a water-resistant build.
-Rechargeable battery reaches full power fast – 2 hours.
+Offers bright illumination with 4 settings.
+Offers 320 lumens in a water-resistant build.
+Reaches full power fast in just 2 hours.
 Easy to install, and comes with a taillight.

-Battery doesn't last very long on flashing mode.
-Some reports of lights failing after a few month's use.
+Charge doesn't last very long on flashing mode.
+Some reports of failure after a few months' use.
 Customer service isn't very responsive.

-A headlight/taillight set that produces LED light – headlight is visible up to 1,500 ft. and light up to 40 ft. range.
-Offers 3 light settings.
+A headlight/taillight set that produces LED illumination.
+Headlight is visible up to 1,500 feet and taillight up to a 40-foot range.
+Offers 3 settings.
 Weather-resistant, easy to install, and budget-priced.

-Requires 6 AAA batteries, but you get up to 100 hours life.
+Requires 6 AAA batteries, but you get up to 100 hours.
 Taillight could be brighter.
-Doesn't light up as well as competitors in total darkness.
+Doesn't work as well as competitors in total darkness.

 Along with a properly fitted helmet and a good understanding of the rules of the road, bicycle lights are a crucial element for safe cycling.
 You need to see and be seen to avoid accidents, and your bike’s lights play a major role in your ability to do so.